AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/ConsEnTrack.md

 ## Post-Lab Submission --- Interpretation of Results

-- Make sure to submit your finalized data table (Excel sheet)
+- Make sure to submit your finalized data table (Excel sheet).
+- In a **paragraph**, summarize the results you have determined in each case.
+Consider
 	- Arguing your responses with your data ± standard deviation:
 	    - Is kinetic plus potential energy conserved going from the top to the bottom?
 		- Is kinetic plus potential energy conserved between the top and the rebound position?
 	- Why is there a difference in energy conservation between the top/bottom and top/bottom/rebound?

-- Uncertainties:
+- In a **paragraph**, summarize your error analysis.
+Be qualitative not only quantitative.
 	- What is the precision of your equipment?
 	- What are the effects of measured uncertainties on your determined energies?
-  - What are possible systematic errors for today's experiments?
+	- What are possible systematic errors for today’s experiments?
 	- How could one gain energy between top and bottom?

 ## The Whiteboard